gabrieljablonski/fazenda-tech-interview/02-algorithms-and-time-complexity/README.md

 #### Your Task

-1. Come up with a `O(n)` time complexity implementation of the Fibonacci Sequence.
+1. Come up with an `O(n)` time complexity implementation of the Fibonacci Sequence.
 Bonus points for a solution that has `O(1)` space complexity, and another that has `O(n)` space complexity.
-2. Come up with a `O(1)` time complexity implementation of the Fibonacci Sequence for `n <= 1000`.
+2. Come up with an `O(1)` time complexity implementation of the Fibonacci Sequence for `n <= 1000`.
 Bonus points for including both an approximate* solution, and an exact solution.

 \* The "approximate" solution will require you to make some assumptions about the time complexity of auxiliary operations.
 Make those assumptions explicit.